ankit3255/DelightChat/README.md

 # DelightChat

-This weather application is built using Django, requests and openweathermap, here users can get weather information by entering the city name
+This weather application is built using Django, requests and OpenWeatherMap, where users can get weather information by entering the city name

 Requirements
-Install all the dependicies in the requirement.txt file
+Install all the dependencies in the requirement.txt file

+Also, make the virtual environment
+Using this command

+py -m venv “name of environment”

+And activate it
+“Name of environment”\Scripts\activate.bat

-run locally
+Run locally

 first clone this Repo
-Install dependencies

-then run manage.py file using this command py manage.py runserver
+Then go to vscode and run the manage.py file

+using this command

+py manage.py runserver